Gerhart Hauptmann: Recognition and World War I

 From 1901, Hauptmann lived with Margarete Marschalk in Agnetendorf (today Jagniątków in Poland).
 He called it "the mystical protective sheathing of my soul".
 In the preceding year, Margarete had borne him a son, Benvenuto.
 In September 1904, they were married; this second marriage lasted until his death, though it was thrown into a serious crisis in 1905 and 1906 by his affair with a 16-year-old actress, Ida Orloff.

 In 1910, Hauptmann's first full-length novel was published, The Fool in Christ, Emanuel Quint, which told the story of a wandering preacher who mixed sun worship with Christianity.
 His 1912 novel, Atlantis, became the basis for a Danish silent film of the same name.
 The novel was written one month before the RMS Titanic disaster, and the film's 1913 release was less than one year after the event.

 The storyline for both involved a romance aboard a doomed ocean liner, and the similarity to the disaster became obvious.
 This coincidental untimeliness caused the film to be banned in Norway, due to perceived insensitivity.
-Nevertheless, excited by the possibilities of this new medium, Hauptmann wrote several screenplays (e.g. Appolonius of Tyre), none of which was ever filmed.
+Nevertheless, excited by the possibilities of this new medium, Hauptmann wrote several screenplays, none of which were ever filmed.

 Around the turn of the century, Hauptmann began to receive official recognition.
 Three times he was awarded the Austrian Franz-Grillparzer-Preis.
 He also received honorary doctorates from Worcester College at Oxford in 1905 and from the University of Leipzig in 1909.
 In 1912, he was awarded the Nobel Prize for Literature "primarily in recognition of his fruitful, varied and outstanding production in the realm of dramatic art", after he had been nominated in that year by Erich Schmidt, member of the Prussian Academy of Science.